S-Banna/CnDModel/README.md

 - Material composition
 - Estimated cleanup requirements

 The footprint area is computed directly from the segmented building mask using the supplied ground sampling distance.
-Building height is currently estimated using engineering assumptions associated with the selected structure type, although the framework is designed to accommodate externally generated height estimates in the future, using techniques such as shadow height estimation or software like MicMac.
+Building height is currently estimated using engineering assumptions associated with the selected structure type, although the framework is designed to accommodate externally generated height estimates in the future, using techniques such as shadow height estimation or photogrammetric reconstruction (e.g., MicMac, an open-source photogrammetry package).

 Using these geometric properties, the pipeline estimates rubble volume before approximating the mass of major construction materials, including concrete, steel, masonry, wood, and other materials.
 Finally, approximate cleanup durations are estimated using simplified productivity assumptions for manual labour and construction equipment.